Skip to main content

 The Latin prefix “ambi-“refers to multiple or non-fixed, such as its use in the words ambiance and ambidextrous.
 Ambiguous language is language that can be interpreted differently.
 Ambiguity is a cause of stress for many people (especially those who work in well-structured organizations) as the disorder implied by ambiguity is not comfortable.
 People tend to avoid, ignore, or minimize ambiguity.

 VUCA is a condition that calls for questions — lots of them.
 Penetrating questions that ferret out nuance.
 Challenging questions that stimulate differing views and debate.
 Open-ended questions that fuel imagination.
-Analytical questions that distinguish what you think from what you know.
-The only thing you know with certainty about your strategy is that it’s wrong.
-Persistent probing will help you discern if it’s off by 5 percent or 95 percent before events swiftly reveal the answer to you.
+Analytical questions that distinguish what we think from what we know.
+The only thing we know with certainty about our strategy is that it’s wrong.
+Persistent probing will help us discern if it’s off by 5 percent or 95 percent before events themselves swiftly reveal the answer.
 Agility is critical because strategic adjustments must be made continually.

 Of course, each of the four characteristics of VUCA rarely happens in isolation.
-For example, you might be experiencing volatility and complexity at the same time (A sudden change in leadership at the same time as your competitor launches a new product).
-We need to think about which of these examples and characteristics, or VUCA combinations, best describes the eco-system in which we currently do business.
+For example, we might be experiencing volatility and complexity at the same time (A sudden change in leadership at the same time as our competitor launches a new product in a business).
+We need to think about which of these characteristics, or VUCA combinations, best describes the eco-system in which we currently are.

 Which Aspect of VUCA Do You Prioritize?